 As mentioned under the heading "How many voting shares are there?" on page 3 of this Circular, only Class A Shares and Class B Shares carry voting rights.
 Save for the fact that Class B shares carry 20 votes per share as compared to one vote per share for Class A Shares, these shares entitle their holders to the same rights and rank equally.
-This capital structure was adopted almost 45 years ago for several reasons, for long-term corporate governance as opposed to a year-to-year or quarter-to-quarter basis, and, secondarily, to ensure Canadian control, which is important for some of the Corporation's activities as the Corporation is involved in educational book publishing.
-This long-term perspective has greatly benefited the shareholders of the Corporation allowing for certain strategic decisions to be made over the years to ensure the Corporation's sustainability, including the consolidation of the printing industry, the sale of the Media Sector activities relying on advertisement, the transformation towards flexible packaging and material and ambitious commitments relating to social responsibility and sustainable development.
+This capital structure was adopted almost 40 years ago for several reasons, for long-term corporate governance and, secondarily, to ensure Canadian control, which is important for some of the Corporation's activities, including in educational book publishing aimed at Canadian students of all grades in its Media Sector and therefore being eligible, like its Canadian competitors, to some financial assistance in certain circumstances.
+This balance between long-term vision and short-term performance has greatly benefited the shareholders of the Corporation allowing for certain strategic decisions to be made over the years including the consolidation of the printing industry, the sale of the Media Sector activities relying on advertisement, the transformation towards flexible packaging and material and ambitious commitments relating to social responsibility and sustainable development.